 Mortgage Protection is life insurance that will pay off your mortgage should you die prematurely during the term of the mortgage.
 Your mortgage provider will require you to assign a life insurance policy to your mortgage but you do not necessarily have to take this cover out through them.
 Most banks only advise on one providers insurance offering which might not always represent the best value to their clients.

 Whether it is new or existing cover, we will review your policy in terms of suitability and cost.

 Life Insurance will pay out if you die prematurely within the term of the policy.
 Everyone who has a mortgage should already have a mortgage protection policy in place but this will usually only pay off your mortgage in the event of death.
 For those with dependents, this cover will not be enough to cover your families’ financial requirements in the event of your death so additional life insurance needs to be considered.
 Even those with Death in Service cover as part of their employment contracts should review their requirements as sometimes this may not be enough.

-Serious illness insurance pays you a tax-free lump sum if you are diagnosed with one of the specific illnesses or disabilities that your policy covers.
-It is also sometimes called ‘critical illness cover’.
+Specified Illness Insurance pays you a tax-free lump sum if you are diagnosed with one of the specific illnesses or disabilities that your policy covers.
+It is also sometimes called ‘serious or critical illness cover’.
 This cover can be an enormous help to cover mortgage payments, household bills or childcare and travel costs whilst having treatment.
-Whether you have dependants or not, Serious Illness cover should be an important consideration for all.
+Whether you have dependants or not, Specified Illness cover should be an important consideration for all.